 - Reviewer: The team members who have deep knowledge of the data and can act as subject matter experts are generally given the reviewer user role.
 For mastering and categorization projects, reviewers contribute recommendations and expert commentary on Tamr suggestions.
-Before the feedback provided by reviewers can affect Tamr's output, it must be validated by curators.
+Before the feedback provided by reviewers can affect Tamr's output, it must be validated by verifiers (or above).
 Reviewers may have read access to schema mapping or golden records projects, but do not take an active role.

 For information about how users with the admin role assign roles, see Managing User Accounts and Access.